wamesk/pohoda/README.md

 # Pohoda

-integration of the accounting program Pohoda into Laravel
+PHP integration of the accounting program Pohoda